What is a diesel generator load?

 Every generator will react differently to a given load, depending on ambient conditions, height above sea level, how it is wound and what fuel it is running on.
 The engine will react with a drop in speed, the alternator will react with a drop in voltage at the terminals.

 The engine will react based on the amount of active power, measured in kW.
+The more load a generator has, the more diesel it will consume.

 The alternator will react based on the amount of current drawn and the power factor.
 This is called kVA and is the vector sum of the kW and the reactive load, kVAr.